ConorFWild/pandda_2_gemmi/docs/debugging.md

 ```

-## Interpreting PanDDA 2 Event Maps and Z-Maps
+### Interpreting PanDDA 2 Event Maps and Z-Maps

 It is important to explore the fit of ligands at multiple contours in PanDDA Event Maps and Z-maps in order to determine whether the evidence for binding is robust.
-Electron Densities in PanDDA event maps in particular are unlikely to mean the same thing as they would in a conventional 2Fo-Fc map due to the rescaling of features in the event map calculation, and hence the quality of the fit is best determined by how well the expected shape of the ligand is reproduced at contour for which this is is best reproduced rather than pre-defining some level which represents significance.
+Electron Densities in PanDDA event maps in particular are unlikely to mean the same thing as they would in a conventional 2Fo-Fc map due to the rescaling of features in the event map calculation, and hence the quality of the fit is best determined by how well the expected "shape"/"topology"" of the ligand is reproduced at contour for which this is is best reproduced rather than pre-defining some level which represents significance.

-1.2V
-0.8V

 It is also important to consider whether binding is likely to be driven by crystal packing.
 While to some extent this is an art, because fragments which form small numbers of interactions with symmetry artefacts have proven useful in medicinal chemsity, a feeling for whether fragments are likely to pose a risk of being crystallographic artefacts can be established by looking at the relative number of interactions formed with artefact atoms versus non-artefact atoms.
+Ideally there should be zero interactions with crystallographic artefacts.

 It is important to know your crystal system: symmetry atoms _may_ be a part of a biological assembly, for example at the interface between the two protein chains of a dimer in which only one chain is in the ASU.
 In this case forming interactions with the symmetry atoms is likely to be a positive sign rather than a warning sign.

 In `pandda.inspect`, the easiest way to determine this is by finding "Draw -> Cell and Symmetry" in the command bar and ensuring the "Master Switch" is "Yes".
 Then going to the command bar and selecting "Measures -> Environment Distances" and ensuring that "Show Residue Environment" is ticked will highlight likely bonds.

-## Determining the reasons datasets were not analyzed or included in ground states
+### Determining the reasons datasets were not analyzed or included in ground states

 PanDDA 2 will not analyse datasets for several reasons:
 1. The RFree is > 0.4